 At the Apple Fest in 1982 there was an attempt to bake the World's Largest Apple Pie.
 This pie was 18' in diameter and 18" deep and served hundreds of hungry patrons.

 DID YOU KNOW?

-•The World Record 18-foot pie pan will be used to collect food for the Hilton Food Shelf
+•The World Record 18-foot pie pan was used to collect food for the Hilton Food Shelf

-• Over $100,000 has been donated to Charity during the 25 years of the Apple Fest
+• Over $100,000 was donated to Charity during the first 25 years of the Apple Fest

 Hilton Apple Fest

 The Hilton Apple Fest is a 501 (C)3 nonprofit organization offering free family entertainment to the community while providing education about, and celebration of, Hilton's rich history, its local apple growers, and the apple harvest season.